Thursday, February 8, 2024

 The Elementary Festival Honor Choir is an independent honor choir of approximately 180 fourth, fifth and sixth grade students who are selected by recorded audition.
 The choir meets and performs each year during the Annual SDSU Choral Day event.
-This next choir will rehearse and perform on Thursday, February 13, 2020.

 - Students must be in the fourth, fifth or sixth grade at the time of audition.